hirobanex/p5-OrePAN2-Server/README.md

         mount '/orepan' => $orepan->app;
     };

-If your need only DarkPAN Uploader, you code this.
+If your need only DarkPAN Uploader and add Basic Auth with `Plack::Middleware::Auth::Basic`, you code this.

     use Plack::Builder;
     use OrePAN2::Server;